 14. Bushnell CORE Trail Camera

 LONGEST BATTERY LIFE

-This trail camera from Bushnell has a battery life of a whole year and has a 0.2s trigger speed, 0.6s recovery rate and an 80′ No-Glow infrared night range.
-It takes 30MP images so your animal kingdom footage will be as clear as possible and 1080p 60fps video as well.
-It comes in a durable, rugged casing made to withstand the elements and accepts up to a 32GB SD Card so you’ll have plenty of memory to work with.
+This trail camera from Bushnell has a battery life of a whole year.
+It also features a 0.2s trigger speed, a 0.6s recovery rate and an 80-feet No-Glow infrared night range.
+It takes 30MP images so your animal kingdom footage will be as clear as possible and offers 1080p 60fps video.
+It comes in a durable, rugged casing made to withstand the elements and accepts up to a 32GB SD Card, so you’ll have plenty of memory to work with.

 Opting for one of the best cellular trail cameras allows you to receive live updates and access to your images and footage without having to be nearby.
 This offers a whole new level of convenience for hunters, researchers and anyone looking for a hassle-free way to keep tabs on what’s happening in remote locations (cellular service permitting).
 Here are our picks for the best cellular trail cams.

 1. Yellowstone.ai 4G LTE Wireless Cellular Trail Camera